Ashley Emiko

 I work as a memory archivist, using photography and moving image to document people as they are, not as they’re expected to be.
 My work is raw, honest, and grounded in real connection.
 I draw inspiration from te taiao, earthy textures, and 1970s cinema - guided by a practice that is tīpuna led and mokopuna focused.

-I don’t chase perfection for the sake of it, I care about truth.
-I’m interested in what sits beneath the surface, emotion, tension, softness, mana, and the stories held in the whatumanawa.
+I don’t chase perfection for the sake of it, I care about truth and love a little ‘ruggedness’.
+I’m particularly interested in what sits beneath the surface, emotion, tension, softness, mana, and the stories held in the whatumanawa.
 I work closely with my subjects, creating a haumaru space that is collaborative and real.

 Self-portraiture is a big part of my practice.
 Working with my own tinana allows me to experiment freely without pressure.
 It’s where I test my whacky ideas, push boundaries, sit with discomfort, and learn what safety, consent, and trust actually feel like from inside the whare.
 That lived wheako directly shapes how I work with others behind the lens.

 I also work across social media, content creation, and modelling.
 I create, direct, shoot, and edit content for brands and projects, and step in front of the camera when it serves the mahi.
-I understand how to build connection online without losing integrity or turning everything into an ad.
+I value building connection online without losing integrity or turning everything into an ad.

-My mahi explores identity, whakapapa, self-love, and our relationship to te taiao.
-It centres people and stories often overlooked, without softening or sanitising them.
+My mahi explores identity, culture, whakapapa, self-love, and our relationship to te taiao.
+It centres people and stories often overlooked, without watering them down.
 Everything I create is rooted in decolonising, connection, and community.

 I take my mahi seriously.
 I show up prepared, present, and real.
 I make work that’s meant to be felt, not just seen.